-The basis of the directory to be issued early in 1997 will be a description in four sections: identification, technical aspects, access conditions and use, database details.
-Answers to an enquiry were received from 48 database operators, but later about 40 database operators accepted the introduction of information in this directory.
+The basis of the directory issued in 1997 (Pineau - 1997) is a description in four sections: identification, technical aspects, access conditions and use, database details.
+Answers to an enquiry were received from 48 databases operators, but later only about 40, accepted the introduction of information in this directory as a two-page form for each database.

-The industrial areas and activities will be: chemical, explosives, mines, nuclear, oil including offshore, pesticides, refining, transport and water pollution.
+The industrial and activities are : chemical, explosives, mines, nuclear, oil including offshore, pesticides, refining, transport and water pollution.